Robert Farrar Capon (1925-2013)

 “… that in the ages to come He might show the exceeding riches of His grace in His kindness toward us in Christ Jesus.” – Eph 2:7

 According to this verse, there must be at least two more ages beyond the age in which the book of Ephesians was written.
-And so, even if you don’t think it’s probable, it is still possible to have an age shift in our day.
+And so, even if you don’t think it’s probable, it’s still possible to have an age shift in our day.

 So what are the hallmarks at the transition of ages?

-I believe a change of ages always involves a shift in what God is doing or how He is doing it.
-For example…
+I believe a change of ages always involves a radical shift from what God was doing… to what His new order of things.
+For…

 We’ve all heard the story of Adam and Eve in the garden.
 I have wrote on this previously but numerous people have brought it up this past week so I thought I would revisit it.